amperity/amperity-docs/amperity_datagrid/source/bridge_snowflake.rst

           :alt: Step 4.
           :align: left
           :class: no-scaled-link
-     - Use the **Select tables to share** dialog box to select any combination of schemas and tables to be synced to Amperity.
+     - Use the **Select tables** dialog box to select any combination of schemas and tables to be synced to Amperity.

        .. image:: ../../images/bridge-select-databases-and-tables.png
           :width: 500 px